Nashville Drug Possession Lawyer

 Drug laws in TN are quite strict, as even marijuana isn’t available for medicinal use and there are serious penalties for pot use.
 You can imagine the penalties for committing other drug crimes being even more severe.
 When you’ve been charged with any type of drug crime in Nashville, you’ll need experienced legal representation to help you beat your charges.
 Thankfully, a Nashville drug lawyer is ready to help you.

-The attorneys at Raybin & Weissman, P.C. understand how catastrophic the consequences of a drug crime conviction in Tennessee can be, even as a first-time offender.
+The attorneys at Raybin & Weissman, P.C. understand how catastrophic a drug crime conviction in Tennessee can be, even as a first-time offender.
 With this in mind, working with our highly trained professionals is the best way to ensure that you have a strong criminal defense when you head to court.
-Our goal will be to dodge a drug conviction so that you can begin to pick up the pieces of your life.
+Our goal will be to dodge a drug conviction so you can begin to pick up the pieces of your life.

 Examples of Drug Crimes You Could Be Charged With

-- Paraphernalia – This means that you are accused of owning or being in possession of items used to consume or produce drugs.
+- Paraphernalia – This means you are accused of owning or being in possession of items used to consume or produce drugs.
 Some examples might include rolling papers, syringes, little bags, scales, pipes, and bongs, to name a few.

-- Possession – A drug possession charge simply means that you’ve been accused of having an illegal drug, such as marijuana, cocaine, heroine, methamphetamines, ecstasy, or any other controlled substances, in your possession.
+- Possession – A drug possession charge simply means you’ve been accused of having an illegal drug, such as marijuana, cocaine, heroine, methamphetamines, ecstasy, or any other controlled substances, in your possession.

 - Trafficking – When you’ve been charged with drug trafficking, you are being accused of transporting illegal drugs.
 This could be by delivering drugs across the state or importing them through work with a drug cartel.

-- Manufacturing – Drug manufacturing is arguably one of the worst drug crimes you can find yourself being accused of.
+- Manufacturing – Drug manufacturing is arguably one of the worst drug crimes you can find yourself accused of.
 This occurs when you are allegedly producing and making illegal drugs, whether that be by growing your own marijuana plants or cooking meth in a lab in the basement.

 Penalties for a Drug Crime Conviction in TN